talon-one/talon_one.js/docs/ManagementApi.md

 Get loyalty program statistics

-Retrieve the statistics of the specified loyalty program such as the total active points, pending points, spent points, and expired points.  **Important:** The returned data does not include the current day.
-All statistics are updated daily at 11:59 PM in the loyalty program time zone.
+⚠️ Deprecation notice: Support for requests to this endpoint will end soon.
+To retrieve statistics for a loyalty program, use the [Get statistics for loyalty dashboard](/management-api#tag/Loyalty/operation/getDashboardStatistics) endpoint.
+Retrieve the statistics of the specified loyalty program, such as the total active points, pending points, spent points, and expired points.

 ### Example